aminnj/stats/README.md

 If numbers are detected, count/mean/sum/... are printed out, along with their human readable forms.
-In order to shortcut piping through `awk '{print $6}'` and allow negative indexing, the optional first argument to `stats` specifies the column number
+In order to shortcut piping through `awk '{print $6}'` and allow negative indexing, the optional first argument to `stats` specifies the column number.
+A `-b` signals that numbers are bytes, so base-2 is used instead of base-10 when printing humanized units.
 ```bash
 $ seq 1 10000 | stats